-The DeathAdder V2 Pro does face some stiff competition, especially considering its hefty $130 price tag.
-For example, the Logitech G703 can currently be found on sale for $60.
+The DeathAdder V2 Pro does face some stiff competition, especially considering its hefty $130 MSRP (although it's sometimes on sale for around $120).
+For example, you can currently find the Logitech G703 Lightspeed for $64.
 And if you’re willing to go over $100, there are other premium cable-free gaming mice to consider, like the Razer Basilisk Ultimate and Logitech G502 Lightspeed mice listed on this page.
-But for a wireless gaming mouse that gets down to business without the fuss and extra features, this is top of the line.
+But for a wireless gaming mouse that gets down to business without the fuss and extra features, the DeathAdder V2 Pro is top of the line.

-For more wireless mice recommendations, including for gaming and productivity, visit our Best Wireless Mouse round-up.
+For more wireless mice recommendations, including for gaming and productivity, check out our our Best Wireless Mouse round-up.

 If you’re an FPS gamer, a lightweight mouse can really elevate your experience, making you never want to go back to a ‘normal’ mouse again.
-The Glorious Model D- (available here for $50) is the best gaming mouse for FPS titles because of its ultra light weight of just 2.15 ounces and comfortable shape that’ll be fitting for righties with a palm or claw grip, as well as smaller hands.
+The Glorious Model D- (available here for $50 or at Microcenter) is the best gaming mouse for FPS titles because of its ultra light weight of just 2.15 ounces and comfortable shape that’ll be fitting for righties with a palm or claw grip, as well as smaller hands.

 Glorious’ Model D- is an exceptional example of the honeycomb-style mouse we’ve been seeing more of lately.
 If you can deal with the questionable Glorious branding, you get a mouse that’s easy to push and glides nearly effortlessly on its high-quality PTFE feet.

-If you want something that’s more ambidextrous, the HK Gaming MIra-M or Glorious Model O- (both also on this page) may be better fits.
+If you want something that’s more ambidextrous, the HK Gaming MIra-M or Glorious Model O- (also on this page) may be better fits.
 But for a premium mouse that can help change the way your play, the Model D- is an A+ choice.

 Oh, and if you're worried about keeping it clean or working with all those holes, see what Glorious CEO Shazim Mohammad told us about that.